 At the time of the original 911 turbo in the 70s, the eponymous part was actually a unique and distinguishing feature of the car.
 Fast forward to what is likely the penultimate generation of internal combustion 911 (the “991” to Porsche geeks), and not only is Porsche using turbo charging across its entire lineup, but (cue audible gasp) even a standard Carrerra is now turbo-charged, yet its not a turbo.
 Underscoring the iconographic nature of the turbo script, Porsche will soon use it on the top-dog trim of its Taycan electric car.
 Yes, you are correct, electric cars don’t even have turbos.
 But to Porsche, it means something far beyond identification of a simple component.

-The 2014 Porsche 911 Turbo S shown here is currently for sale by a fastidious collector owner.
-It is a stunning example with only ~7,000 miles in GT Silver Metallic, black full leather interior, and carbon fiber interior trim.
+The 2014 Porsche 911 Turbo S shown here is GT Silver Metallic, has a black full leather interior, and carbon fiber interior trim.
 GT Silver is a special option color.
 It was developed by Porsche for the launch of the Carrera GT supercar.
 The color is mesmerizing in person, shifting with differing light and angles.
 Color can be subjective, but we think it trends more towards a silver-grey than other silvers in the Porsche palette.
 We have tried to capture its many tones in the pictures below.

 The turbo S comes standard with awesome performance, and impressive features.
 The 3.8L flat six motor is twin-turbo charged with dry sump lubrication.
 In stock trim it puts out 560 hp and 516 lb-ft of torque.
 With the Sport Chrono package as found on this example, there is an available overboost which pegs torque to 553 lb-ft for brief but oh-so memorable intervals.
 This car also has a Fabspeed Supersport Performance Package, which consists of a headers-back full exhaust, and adds 37 wheel hp, and 47 lb-ft of torque.
 So if you’ve done your math you'll know this car will make close to if not more than 600 lb-ft of torque.
 The Fabspeed package is finished with GT2 style polished exhaust tips, and a more aggressive exhaust note.
-(Original equipment exhaust will be included, and an ecu tune specific to the exhaust is offered by Fabspeed).
 The drive train is completed through a 7 speed PDK twin clutch transmission, to a rear biased all wheel drive system.
 Rear axle steering turns opposite to the front wheels at low speed for increased radius and maneuverability, and with the front wheels at high speed for increased traction and stability.

 All of that mechanical power and precision is controlled by an impressive suite of electronic wizardry.
 While you may need a secret Porsche decoder ring to figure out the acronyms below, trust us when we say that when you mash your monogrammed slipper into the pedal it all makes perfect sense.
 Electronic performance management includes: